Skip to main content

 Gov. Herbert calls for 'Utah solutions to Utah challenges'

-After the governor welcomed everyone to the Capitol, Herbert wasted no time citing statistics about the positive changes made in 2013.
+After the governor welcomed everyone to the Capitol, Herbert wasted no time citing statistics about the positive changes he made in 2013.

 Gov. Gary Herbert as he first walks into the Utah House Chambers for his State of the State Address where he focused on three challenges.

-“So far, nearly 70,000 jobs have been created in the private sector and our unemployment rate just dropped to 4.1 percent, the fourth-lowest in the nation,” Herbert said.
+“So far, nearly 70,000 jobs have been created in the private sector and our unemployment rate just dropped to 4.1 percent, the fourth-lowest in the nation.”
+Herbert said.

 Herbert said that “it is time to branch out and turn over a new leaf” by working to solve three main challenges Utah faces, including: Utah’s growing population, asserting Utah’s rightful role as a sovereign state and continuing to expand the sates economy.

-Herbert plans to designate $2 million of the state’s budget to improve high school career counseling and an additional $61.6 million to teachers, the largest increase since 2008.
+Herbert plans to designate $2 million of his budget to improve high school career counseling and an additional $61.6 million to teachers, the largest increase since 2008.
 He hopes that these changes will mean reaching his goal of awarding 66 percent of adult Utahans a degree or post-secondary certificate by 2020.

-Sen. Pat Jones, a Democrat from Salt Lake County, said that this contribution to keep the best teachers around is merely, “a drop in the bucket… a lot of that goes into their benefits, so its eaten up that way.”
+Sen. Pat Jones, a democrat from Salt Lake County, said that this contribution to keep the best teachers around is merely, “a drop in the bucket… a lot of that goes into their benefits, so its eaten up that way.”

 Herbert went on to address another growth related challenge, air quality.
 He broke down his plan to address this issue by discussing the steps he plans to take in the future to improve Utah's foul air:

-• Transition to Tier 3 gasoline, which contains less metallic additives and improves engine performance, and promote use of the next generation of lower-emission vehicles — as nearly 60 percent of pollution during the inversion comes from tailpipes.
+• Transition to Tier 3 gasoline, which contains less metallic additives and improves engine performance, and promote use of the next generation of lower-emission vehicles -- as nearly 60 percent of pollution during the inversion comes from tailpipes.

 • Limit wood burning, which causes 5 percent of the problem, during the entire inversion season.